Professionals

 We provide support to schools to help young carers achieve their educational goals.

-Our Young Carers in Schools programme (which is recognised by Welsh Government) is available in Cardiff, Vale of Glamorgan and Gwent.
-We provide advice, training and an accreditation programme that is awarded by young carers themselves.
+Our Young Carers in Schools programme is available in Cardiff, Vale of Glamorgan and Gwent.
+We provide an advice, training and an accreditation programme which is awarded by young carers themselves.

 Social care